 Implantation spotting only lasts for 1 to 2 days on average, and it may be very “on-and-off” rather than a continuous flow of blood.

-But you know your own body and what’s normal for you.
+At the end of the day, you know your body best and are the best judge of what’s normal for you.

-If you have bleeding that is unusually heavy or painful, or lasts for longer than usual, get in touch with your healthcare provider.
+Note: if you have bleeding that is unusually heavy or painful or lasts longer than usual, get in touch with your healthcare provider.

 Your bleeding is more likely to be implantation spotting if: